IONapp/api-docs/resources/timeoff_requests.md

     "reason": "Vacation",
     "comment": "",
     "status": "Rejected",
-    "status_changed_comment": "You've already been assigned to a project for October", "is_home_office": false
+    "status_changed_comment": "You've already been assigned to a project for October" }
-}
 ```